 There are two things that make for strong authentication: a centralized system and multi-factor authentication.
 A siloed approach to network security means that different tools are operating in different places, leaving your system more vulnerable to attacks.
 With remote desktop access being managed centrally, along with authentication, you’ll ensure that all your security tools are operating at their optimum.

-Additionally, tools like Netop Remote Control allow for multi-factor identification that includes SMS tokens, soft tokens, and challenge-based tokens that can be integrated with your current authentication protocols.
+Additionally, tools like Impero Connect allow for multi-factor identification that includes SMS tokens, soft tokens, and challenge-based tokens that can be integrated with your current authentication protocols.

 2. User Authorization is Too Broad